Is Adobe Acrobat Redaction Safe? Real Failures Examined

 The cost of failed redaction extends far beyond the immediate security breach:

-- Operational disruption: Emergency response, document re-processing, and workflow interruptions
+- Operational disruption.
+Emergency response, document re-processing, court motions to seal, and workflow interruptions that pull resources from billable work.

 These costs far exceed the investment in proper redaction tools and processes.